 - improve the overall transparency on nuclear safety and radioactive waste issues; and

 - as appropriate, advise the European Commission on additional European rules in the fields of the safety of nuclear installations and the safety of the management of spent fuel and radioactive waste.

 In 2011 ENSREG adopted its revised ENSREG Rules of Procedure and in 2012 Rules of Procedure for the ENSREG Working Groups.

-ENSREG has established four working groups to undertake its work programme.
-These working groups meet as necessary and report back to ENSREG, which meets at least twice a year.
+Working groups meet as necessary and report back to ENSREG, which meets at least twice a year.
 ENSREG submits a report to the EU institutions on its activities every three years.